Review: Disney’s All-Star Sports Resort

 Convenience.
 Disney’s All-Star Sports Resort is slightly more convenient than the other All-Stars, but not as convenient as Pop and Art of Animation.

-During all but the busiest seasons of the year, the three All-Star Resorts share buses, except for the Magic Kingdom, to which each has its own bus.
+During some quieter periods, the three All-Star Resorts share buses, except for the Magic Kingdom, to which each has its own bus.

-Shared buses stop first at Sports–meaning that when you head to the parks, you are more likely to find a seat, and that when you return, you will be the first stop.
+Shared buses, if operating, stop first at Sports–meaning that when you head to the parks, you are more likely to find a seat, and that when you return, you will be the first stop.
 (Music is second, and Movies third.)

 To me, this is a minor issue…and I could argue that Movies is just as convenient, if you prefer a shorter (but perhaps standing) trip to the parks to a longer trip with a seat.
 I am in a hurry in the morning; I am not on return.